malie.io Pokémon Trading Card Game export format

 This document specifies the format used by malie.io to export Pokémon Trading Card Game data.

-This is version XXXXXXXX of the draft specification, corresponding with reference exports of TCGL data in https://cdn.malie.io/file/malie-io/tcgl/export/index.json.
+This is version 2024-05-20 of the draft specification, corresponding with reference exports of TCGL data in https://cdn.malie.io/file/malie-io/tcgl/export/index.json.

 Authors